Film & TV Tax Credit Program 3.0

 - The CFC does not endorse nor recommend any of the companies listed and makes no claims as to the type or quality of service these companies provide; the listing below is provided as a courtesy to our applicants.

-- Applicants shall email the Tax Credit Program at CFC Incentive Program and inform the CFC to change the project’s online portal status to Phase 4 once the CPA initiates the audit process.
+- Applicants shall email the Tax Credit Program at CFC Incentive Program and if needed, request to include the CPA as a contact to access the application portal.

 Certified Public Accountants

-- When requesting AUP materials, please specify the fiscal year of the Credit Allocation Letter issuance, as there are different AUPs and attachments for projects with Credit Allocation Letters prior to July 1, 2016 and on or after July 1, 2016.
+- When requesting AUP materials, please specify the fiscal year of the Credit Allocation Letter issuance.

 - AUPs and all final documentation must be submitted in the format specified on the Final Documentation Checklist.
 CPAs must utilize the AUP format and include findings immediately after the stated procedure.
-Paper copies must be submitted in a soft cover press binder with labeled tabs.
 Do not submit AUPs until all final documentation requirements are complete.

 - CPAs engaged to perform an AUP will need to access all program documents on the applicant’s portal.
 The CPA must first set up an account at the Online Application Portal, after which the CPA should inform the client to add the CPA as a user to the their portal account.
-Once added as a user, the CPA can access the application, and all uploaded files, including the Exhibit B – Jobs Ratio Calculator.
+Once added as a user, the CPA can access the application and all uploaded required documentation.